Key takeaways

 Redemption value

-Travel rewards tend to be worth more than cash back, and some of the best travel rewards currencies can be worth 2 cents each or more depending on how you redeem your travel rewards.
+Travel rewards tend to be worth more than cash back if used strategically, and some of the best travel rewards currencies can be worth about 2 cents each or more depending on how you redeem your travel rewards based on Bankrate valuations.

 Pros and cons